hyperledger-labs/SmartBFT/README.md

-# Byzantine Fault-Tolerant (BFT) Replicated State Machine Library
+# Byzantine Fault-Tolerant Replicated State Machine Library

 **Note:** This is still a work in progress (WIP).

-This is a Byzantine fault-tolerant state machine replication library.
+This is a Byzantine fault-tolerant (BFT) state machine replication (SMR) library.
 It is an open source library written in Go.
 The implementation is inspired by the [BFT-SMaRt project](https://github.com/bft-smart/library).
 For more information on this library see our [wiki page](https://github.com/SmartBFT-Go/consensus/wiki).